NamanSingh15/Twitter-Sentiment-Analysis/README.md

 The collected tweets from Twitter will be analysed using machine learning to identify the different sentiments present in the tweets.
 The different sentiments identified in this project include positive sentiment, negative sentiment and neutral sentiment.
 We will also be using different classifiers to see which classifier gives the best model accuracy.

 ## Dataset Link
-https://www.kaggle.com/gpreda/pfizer-vaccine-tweets
+This is the dataset that I have used: https://www.kaggle.com/gpreda/pfizer-vaccine-tweets

 ## Images